5 Stages Of Marine Machinery Installation On Ships

 (vi) Reverse dial indicator method: Reverse dial indicator method is recommended by API for shaft alignment

-In reverse dial indicator method, the dial indicator in the stationary and movable equipment is placed opposing one another on opposite coupling halves.
+In the reverse dial indicator method, the dial indicator in the stationary and movable equipment is placed opposing one another on opposite coupling halves.
 The couplings are rotated 360 degrees and readings are taken at 0, 90, 180,270 degrees.

 The advantage of Laser alignment over Dial indicators: